Putin 'mirroring fascism' of 77 years ago, UK's Wallace says | Law-Order

 - United Kingdom

-Russian President Vladimir Putin and his generals are mirroring the fascism and tyranny of 77 years ago and their invasion of Ukraine dishonors its military past, British Defence Secretary Ben Wallace said on Monday.
+British Defence Secretary Ben Wallace accused President Vladimir Putin and his generals on Monday of mirroring the fascism and tyranny of Nazi Germany and said their invasion of Ukraine was bringing dishonor to Russia's proud military past.
+Earlier, during celebrations to mark the 77th anniversary of the Soviet victory over Nazi Germany in World War Two, Putin had evoked the memory of Russian heroism in a speech on Moscow's Red Square to inspire his forces fighting in Ukraine.

-In a speech to coincide with Russia's Victory Day parade commemorating the end of World War Two, Wallace said the Russian generals were as complicit as their president and should face court-martial.
-"Through the invasion of Ukraine, Putin and his inner circle of generals are now mirroring fascism and tyranny of 77 years ago, repeating the errors of the last century's totalitarian regime," he said.
+However, Wallace said Putin and the military top brass were hijacking Russian history to suit their ends.
+"Through the invasion of Ukraine, Putin and his inner circle of generals are now mirroring fascism and tyranny of 77 years ago, repeating the errors of the last century's totalitarian regime," Wallace said in a speech to the National Army Museum.

-Wallace was speaking as Putin addressed the massed ranks of service personnel on Red Square on the anniversary of victory over Nazi Germany, evoking the memory of Soviet heroism to urge his army towards victory in Ukraine.
-Britain has been one of the most vocal supporters of Ukraine's efforts to resist what Putin calls a "special operation" to disarm its smaller neighbor and protect it from fascists.
-Ukraine and the West say this a false pretext for an unprovoked war of aggression by Russia.
+Britain has been one of the most vocal supporters of Ukraine's efforts to resist what Putin calls a "special operation" to disarm and denazify its smaller neighbor.
+Ukraine and the West say this is a false pretext for an unprovoked war of aggression by Russia.
+In his speech, Putin condemned what he called external threats to weaken and divide Russia, and he accused NATO of plotting an invasion of lands he said were historically Russian, including the Crimea, seized by Moscow from Ukraine in 2014.

+'FAIRYTALE CLAIMS' "President Putin has made several fairytale claims for months and years now," Wallace said.
+"No one's planning to invade, NATO is not surrounding Russia."

+However, Wallace added that whatever happened in Ukraine, Putin would be around "for some time".
+"We have to ask ourselves, how are we going to contain him and his Russia in a way that means we provide security and safety to Europe," he said.

+In 75 days of fighting, Russian forces have flattened villages, towns, and cities in Ukraine and driven nearly six million people to seek refuge abroad, but Putin did not indicate in his speech how long the war might last.
+Wallace said Russian soldiers with little military training had been brought in to replace battlefield casualties - "a sort of cannon fodder" - while the generals were just as complicit "in Putin's hijacking of their forebearers' proud history".

-Referring to Russian generals, Wallace said: "For them and for Putin, there can be no victory day, only dishonor and surely defeat in Ukraine."
+"For them and Putin, there can be no victory day, only dishonor and surely defeat in Ukraine," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)